Admitting now

 The withdrawal management pathway

 Withdrawal management follows a substance-specific clinical arc.
-Each phase is closely monitored and medication-supported where appropriate.
+Each phase is closely monitored and supportive care-supported where appropriate.

 1. 01